minaminao/tornado-cats/README.md

 <div align="center"><img src="book-src/images/brand.png" style="width: 512px;"></div><br>

-**Tornado Cats** is a book for learning zero-knowledge applications and decentralized mixing through the creation of a simple mixer protocol based on Tornado Cash.
-This is still under construction.
+**Tornado Cats** is a book for learning zero-knowledge applications and decentralized mixing by creating a simple mixer protocol based on Tornado Cash.
+This is still under construction and is currently available only in Japanese.

 This book is available live at https://minaminao.github.io/tornado-cats/.